 All plants require water, food and sun to survive.
 But different plants need different quantities of each.

 4. Pruning of yellow leaves – Leaves can turn yellow for a couple of reasons.
 One of the main reasons why leaves start turning yellow and brown is dryness.
 If the plant is dry it will often wilt and the leaves will start turning yellow.
-The second reason why this occurs is that a few disease is affecting the plant or there is fungal action.
-It’s very important to understand the main reason behind yellowing the leaves, treat the reason and prune the yellow leaves so they do not influence the rest of the plant.
-An easy method to prune yellow leaves is to use a pair of pruning shears or even a simple scissors for foliage plants.
+The second reason why this occurs is that a disease is affecting the plant or there is fungal action.
+It’s very important to understand the main reason behind yellowing of the leaves, treat the reason and prune the yellow leaves so they do not influence the rest of the plant.
+An easy method to prune yellow leaves is to use a pair of pruning shears or even simple scissors for foliage plants.

-5. Food – Food has an important role in nurturing of plants.
-A significant food for plants other than water is NPK, which you have to add to the plant foundation after in 4-6 weeks.
+5. Food – Food has an important role in nurturing plants.
+A significant food for plants other than water is NPK, which you have to add to the plant foundation in 4-6 weeks.
 You can add this powder in water and add this mixture to the crops.

 These are some very basic things that you need to take good care of for a healthier lush green plant.
+Plants require proper care.